RFX14/Space_Game/JAR_README.md

                 Make sure you have the JRE(Java Runtime Enviornment) or JDK(Java Development Kit) installed before hand or else you won't be able to play.

                 https://www.java.com/en/download/

+               After installing if you have a Windows Machine I recommend you download "Run_Space_Game.bat" as it will make running the jar easier

         KNOWN ISSUES:
                 I think the firing issue from before has sorted itself out